jupyter-naas/drivers/README.md

 # Welcome to Naas Drivers 🏎

-Simple formulas to build highly efficient scripts.
+Simple formulas to build highly efficient scripts.<br>
 You can check the documentation here: https://docs.naas.ai

 ## Low code philosophy

 We came from excel with the conviction that Python is awesome and much more powerful.
-But the number of lines you have to write in Python can be overwelming.
+But the number of lines you have to write in Python can be overwelming. <br>

-So we created simple low code formulas that tech and non-tech people can use to facilitate integrations with third party tools.
+So we created simple low code formulas that tech and non-tech people can use to facilitate integrations with third party tools.<br>

-Simple formulas to interact with powerfull tools.
+Simple formulas to interact with powerfull tools.<br>
 Each driver returns a dataframe to get a strandardized output accross integrations.

 ## Issues